mwouts/jupytext/README.md

 ### Code refactoring

-In the following we propose a quick demo of Jupytext.
+In the animation below we propose a quick demo of Jupytext.
 While the example remains simple, it shows how your favorite text editor or IDE can be used to edit your Jupyter notebooks.
 IDEs are more convenient than Jupyter for navigating through code, editing and executing cells or fractions of cells, and debugging.

 - We start with a Jupyter notebook.
 - The notebook includes a plot of the world population.
 The plot legend is not in order of decreasing population, we'll fix this.